EconForge/Dolang.jl/docs/src/symbolic.md

 ## `time_shift`

 `time_shift` shifts an expression by a specified number of time periods.
-As with normalize, there are many methods for this function, which will will describe one at a time.
+As with stringify, there are many methods for this function, which will will describe one at a time.

 ```@docs